 References for Psychology :

-Only buy any one of these books, if you are interested in pursuing career in psychology.
+If you are interested in pursuing career in psychology, buy any one book from reference list.
 Otherwise careershodh.com will do perfectly fine job.

 1. Ciccarelli, S. K.; White J. N. Adapted by Girishwar Misra (2018).
 Psychology (5th Edition).
 Pearson.

 2. Chadha, N.K. & Seth, S. (2014).
 The Psychological Realm: An Introduction.
 Pinnacle Learning, New Delhi.

 3. Carole, W. and Carol, T. (2007).
 Psychology (7th Edition).
 Pearson Education, India.